varun437/450-DSA-CRACKER/README.md

 # Disclaimer

-solution are shared just for the purpose to help beginner, **to revise** and not for credits ✌.
+-  Solutions are shared just for the purpose to help beginner, **to revise** and not for credits ✌.

 # Note